-- 1. Infrastructure: Are there adequate systems and structures in place to oversee and support the proposed legal work (e.g., staff-level management, information technology, human resources, fundraising)? - 2.
+- 1. Infrastructure: Are there adequate systems and structures in place to oversee and support the applicant's legal work (e.g., staff-level management, information technology, human resources, fundraising)? - 2.
 Leadership: Does the leadership team have the necessary skills and experience in the areas of fiscal management, personnel management, and the supervision of legal work?
-Has the applicant made efforts to increase the diversity of its leadership team (executive and senior management)? - 3.
+Has the applicant made efforts to develop a leadership team (executive and senior management) that represents a variety of demographic groups and lived experiences? - 3.
 Governance: Does the applicant have a governing board with skills and experience to oversee the organization?
-Does the membership of the board reflect the diversity of the population of its service area, and (to the extent possible) the specific client population the organization serves?
+Does the membership of the board reflect the population of its service area, and (to the extent possible) the specific client population the organization serves?
 Does the board develop new leaders and encourage board renewal through limits on officers' terms and/or board tenure? - 4.
-Staff diversity and inclusion: Does the applicant employ staff from diverse backgrounds?
-Has the applicant made efforts to increase the demographic diversity of its staff?
-Has the applicant undertaken initiatives to build an inclusive workplace culture and retain a diverse staff? - 5.
+Staff Composition: Does the applicant employ staff from various backgrounds?
+Has the applicant made efforts to develop a staff that includes people from a variety of demographic groups and lived experiences?
+Has the applicant undertaken initiatives to build a healthy workplace culture and retain staff? - 5.
 Financial Viability: Does the legal services work for which funding is sought from LTF have other sources of financial support?
+Is this financial support broad, or reliant on one or two major sources?
+How secure is this support?
 Is there evidence that the organization is making efforts to increase its fundraising revenue and tap into new funding sources? - 6.
 Fiscal Management: Does the applicant have adequate internal controls and accounting policies in place?
 Is there evidence of adequate fiscal oversight by the governing board?

 Part II.
-Annual Grant Funding Target for CY 2025
+Annual Grant Funding Target for CY 2026

-LTF's board has identified a preliminary target amount of \$26 million for the CY 2025 Annual Grant Cycle.
-While subject to change, this preliminary target would be an increase of nearly \$5 million over the total annual grants awarded for CY 2024.
-Based on recent IOLTA income trends, LTF's board believes this increased target will set LTF's grants at a sustainable level for the next several years.
+LTF's board has identified a preliminary target amount of \$31 million for the CY 2026 Annual Grant Cycle.
+This preliminary target - which is subject to change - would be an increase of nearly \$5 million over the total annual grants awarded for CY 2025.